-- If the VTK Reader is not aware of time data, and if File Name of the Reader node contains integers at the end of the File Name, then the integer part of the File Name is updated to correspond to Timeline frame number.
+If the VTK Reader is not aware of time data, and if File Name of the Reader node contains integers at the end of the File Name, then the integer part of the File Name is updated to match the file name corresponding to the Timeline frame number.
 This allows animation of time series data for readers that are not aware of time (e.g. vtkPolyDataReader, which can read point and surface data from .vtk files).

 Global Time Keeper¶

 The Global Time Keeper node is a special node that allows animation of values in BVTK Nodes using the Blender animation system using keyframes.
 This is done by reimplementing the keyframe functionality, which is not available in custom node trees currently.
 Keyframe handling in BVTK is similar to the rest of Blender, i.e. keyframes can be inserted on properties by pressing I on your keyboard when hovering over a property that is animatable.
 Alternatively, you can right-click and use Insert Keyframe, or Clear Keyframes to edit the keyframes.
 For more information, please read the official Blender documentation on keyframes.